nlofgn/cs358-base-image/_readme.txt

   ./docker/run

-If all is well you should see the "docker>" prompt.
+If all is well you should see the "docker>" prompt (or a prompt different from the PowerShell prompt).
 You only need to do the setup and build commands once.

 #############################################################################